Skip to main content

 However, in this config, we will be mainly using eslint-stylistic over prettier as it gives you additional options to format your code and hopefully avoid conflict of rules between eslint and prettier for which you additionally had to install eslint-config-prettier.
 I still use prettier, but to only format non .js(x) and .ts(x) files like .html and .css.

-On running eslint . some of the rules imported from this config will give you a warning ⚠️ indicating that the code issue may be ignored while the rules triggering an error ❌ will discourage you to avoid that coding practice. eslint --fix . should hopefully fix most of the warnings or errors in your code.
+On running eslint . some of the rules imported from this config will give you a warning ⚠️ indicating that the code issue may be ignored while the rules triggering an error ❌ will discourage you to avoid that coding practice.
+The eslint --fix command should hopefully fix most of the warnings or errors in your code.
 It's okay to have a few warnings when developing, but they should be taken care of when pushing your code for production.

 warning